ec-europa/europa-component-library/src/systems/ec/specs/components/blockquote/docs/usage.md

 ### Style

-The layout of the block quote is left aligned alongside the yellow bar.
+The layout of the blockquote is left aligned alongside the yellow bar.
 The text for the quotation or testimonial should be limited to three or four lines.
 Author of the quote should appear below the text.